 Hi Everyone!
 My name is Ciara and I am the creator of Bigger Than Bubbles.
 I graduated from California State University Fullerton with my bachelor's degree in child and adolescent development.
 Once I found out about child life I started pursuing it and never looked back.
 I completed my practicum in the summer of 2018 and my internship in the summer of 2019.
-I just finished my master's degree in child life at Loma Linda University in September of 2019 and successfully passed my certification exam in November of 2019.
-After a lot of hard work, dedication, and perseverance, I can now proudly and officially call myself a certified child life specialist within the next couple of months.
+I completed my master's degree in child life at Loma Linda University in September of 2019 and successfully passed my certification exam in November of 2019.
+After a lot of hard work, dedication, and perseverance, I can now proudly and officially call myself a certified child life specialist.
 It was during my practicum experience that I came up with the vision of Bigger Than Bubbles and I am beyond excited to share this with all of you!